LanceMoe/openai-translator/README.md

 - Tailwind CSS 3
 - DaisyUI 2
 - Axios
+- React Router 6
 - React Query 4
 - PWA
+- Cloudflare Pages

 I think this project will help you learn these techniques.

+If you like this project, please don't forget to give this project a star, thanks.

 ## Build the Project